The Snowman (picture book): Awards

 In the United Kingdom, it was the runner-up for the Kate Greenaway Medal from the Library Association, recognising the year's best children's book illustration by a British writer.
 In the United States, it was named to the Lewis Carroll Shelf Award list in 1979.

 Adaptations

 The book was adapted into a half-hour animated television film in 1982, which debuted on Channel 4 in the United Kingdom on 26 December.
-The Snowman film was nominated for an Academy Award for Best Animated Short Film and has become an annual festive event, inspiring multiple spin-offs including a concert work, stage show, video game and an animated sequel.
+The Snowman film was nominated for an Academy Award for Best Animated Short Film and has become an annual festive event, inspiring multiple spin-offs including a concert work, stage show, video game, and an animated sequel.

+The Royal Mint has issued The Snowman coins for Christmas, with a 50p coin for 2023, the first Christmas coin with King Charles III portrayed on the obverse.